-- Most reports will be writtent by other colleagues; agree a deadline with them, and ensure the reports are approved by the appropriate manager, chase them as required;
+- Most reports will be written by other colleagues; agree a deadline with them, and ensure the reports are approved by the appropriate manager, chase them as required.

-- Ask colleagues to use the report template and keep the main body of their report to a maximum of about four pages (appropriatecan be additional to this);
+- Ask colleagues to use the report template and keep the main body of their report to a maximum of about four pages (appendices can in addition to this).

-- Add the date at teh end along with the name, job title, email and telephone number of the person who wrote the report.
+- Add the date at the end along with the name, job title, email and telephone number of the person who wrote the report.